Certificate in Sex and Intimacy Counselling

 Scope of practice

 Graduates from this Certificate program are prepared to work as counselors or ‘sexologists’- to assess and treat individuals and couples experiencing mild to moderate difficulties related to intimacy and sexual issues.
+For all counsellors entering a new area of practice, we advise consulting regularly with a supervisor for the first two years of practice.

 The certificate program conforms to the ethical guidelines and competency standards set by the Canadian Professional Counsellors Association, (CPCA) and the Canadian College of Professional Counsellors and Psychotherapists (CCPCP).